federicorossatto/PLAN2SHOW/README.md

 ```

 BPM commands are placed in the timecode-triggered cue command so they run with the cue instead of running immediately when the macro is pasted.

 ---

+## Scope: what PLAN2SHOW does and does not do

+This section defines the boundaries of what PLAN2SHOW is able to interpret.

+**What it does:** PLAN2SHOW translates the contents of the `Actions` column into dot2 command text, based on the mapping defined in the active stage profile (fixture patch, groups, and named commands/presets).
+It also calculates the correct absolute timecode and fade value for each cue, and assembles the result into a single macro for pasting into dot2.

+**What it does not do:** PLAN2SHOW has no knowledge of lighting design.
+It does not evaluate colour, position or effect parameters; it reproduces whatever command text has been defined in the stage profile for a given name.
+In particular:

+- **Moving heads (pan/tilt, positions):** PLAN2SHOW does not calculate or assign a position.
+To trigger a moving-head position from a cue, the position must first be stored as a Preset in dot2, and the corresponding stage-profile command must reference that preset (e.g. `"Center Stage": "At Preset 7.3"`).
+The Actions syntax triggers the preset; PLAN2SHOW does not compute pan/tilt values.
+- **Colour, intensity, effects:** the same principle applies — PLAN2SHOW triggers the preset, effect or level number configured in the stage profile.
+It does not process colour mixing, DMX values or effect parameters.
+- **Anything absent from the active stage profile:** a fixture, group or command not defined in the stage profile cannot be resolved.
+Unrecognized actions are inserted as raw text with a warning, but are not validated against the actual dot2 show file.
+- **Console communication:** PLAN2SHOW does not connect to dot2 directly; the generated macro must be copied and pasted manually.

+See also [Known limitations](#known-limitations) for additional constraints.

+---